rbgedinburgh/bioinformatics/source/rawreads.rst

 We will now use the script ``renaming.sh`` to rename our raw read and move them to the folder we are working on.

-.. dropdown:: You can see the script in this dropdown menu.
-The file is also in the GitHub repository:
+.. dropdown:: You can see the content of the script renaming.sh in this dropdown menu:
-    :container: + shadow
-    :title: text-info
+    :title: bg-info text-white

         .. code-block:: bash